Erasure-tolerance scheme for the surface codes on neutral atom quantum computers: Discussion and Conclusion

 During syndrome extraction, ancilla qubits are also exposed to erasure errors in the simulation.
 While our model did not address mitigating erasure errors in ancilla qubits, their effect is possibly mitigated by reusing other ancilla qubits of surrounding stabilizers.
 By reinitializing ancilla qubits before each use, they can be shared among multiple stabilizers.
 Therefore, such a sharing strategy will further suppress the logical failure rate.

 Investigating efficient scheduling and allocation of ancilla qubits for syndrome collection under this scheme should also be interesting.
 A compilation proposal that gradually changes the qubit allocations on the atom array has been proposed by~\cite{Baker2021-oc}.
 By adopting such compilation of scheduling and routing approaches with syndrome measurement circuits, the Rydberg atoms should realize syndrome collection with more efficient circulation of ancilla qubits and more efficient scheduling of syndrome measurements than recent studies that assume only nearest-neighbor interactions~\cite{Nagayama2017-gq}.
 Researching the scheduling with the ancilla-sharing strategy mentioned above will promote the feasible implementation of the super stabilizers under accumulated erasure errors.
+Moreover, a numerical simulation for repeating the transferring a logical qubit many times will reveal more detailed effect of $k$-shift erasure recovery for the logical error rate.
+However, we could not address this simulation because of the limitations of computational resources and runtime issues to perform such simulations.
+Providing the simulation of our framework on an efficient QEC simulation with erasure errors such as tensor-netowrk simulation\cite{Manabe2023-va} and Pauli+~\cite{Google-Quantum-AI2023-yd} is a future work.

 We decoded error syndromes using Pymatching, an MWPM decoder.
 Recently, various improved decoders, such as the Union-Find decoder~\cite{Delfosse2017-be}, have been proposed.
 The Union-Find decoder is an almost linear time decoder for correcting Pauli and erasure errors.
 Research into utilizing such decoders instead of MWPM is valuable for achieving erasure tolerance in neutral atom quantum computers~\cite{Wu2022-uy}.
 It would be interesting to compare their performance for dynamically accumulating erasure errors.